Smolich404/OplineSoftware/README.md

 #### 5

-If you are wondering about the location, such as in the Valorant Settings option, you need to enter the location of the folder where Valorant is installed with graphics settings and you must go to this folder in addition to these strange letters and numbers because, for example, after updating the game or Microsoft Edge, the name changes folder of this version, i.e. before updating - 93.1 after updating 93.2 or 94 and then this folder location is pasted into this program and then script saves the name of the folder location.
+If you are wondering about the location, such as in the Valorant Settings option, you need to enter the location of the folder where Valorant is installed with graphics settings and you must go to this folder in addition to these strange letters and numbers because, for example, after updating the game or Microsoft Edge, the name changes folder of this version, i.e. before updating - 93.1 after updating 93.2 or 94.1 and then you paste the entire folder location with strange numbers and letters into this program and then the script writes the name of the folder location.

-Jeśli się zastanawiasz o co chodzi z lokalizacją jak np w opcji Ustawienia Valoranta to musisz wpisać lokalizację folderu na którym jest zainstalowany Valorant ze ustawieniami grafiki i musisz do tego folderu przejść oprócz tych dziwnych literków i numerów ponieważ np po aktualizacji gry lub Microsoft Edge zmienia sie nazwa folderu tej wersji czyli np przed aktualizacją - 93.1 po aktualizacji 93.2 lub 94 i wtedy tą lokalizację folderu wklejasz do tego programu i wtedy skrypt zapisuje nazwę lokalizacji tego folderu.
+Jeśli się zastanawiasz o co chodzi z lokalizacją jak np w opcji Ustawienia Valoranta to musisz wpisać lokalizację folderu na którym jest zainstalowany Valorant ze ustawieniami grafiki i musisz do tego folderu przejść oprócz tych dziwnych literek i numerków ponieważ np po aktualizacji gry lub Microsoft Edge zmienia sie nazwa folderu tej wersji czyli np przed aktualizacją - 93.1 po aktualizacji 93.2 lub 94.1 i wtedy tą całą lokalizację folderu z dziwnymi numerkami i literami wklejasz do tego programu i wtedy skrypt zapisuje nazwę lokalizacji tego folderu.

 ### Contact and Help | Kontakt i Pomoc